miyagis-forests/farmacy-food-kata/architecture/customer-pickup-microservice-eda-view.md

 and vendor management systems.
 - Proprietary technology, managed by third-parties.

+#### Smart fridge mgmt system
+- This gray circle represents the cloud-based system and API provided by a contracted smart fridge provider (third-party).
+- It offers the external API that Farmacy Food will interact with for sending and receiving information about fridges (status, inventory), orders, and purchases.

-#### Smart fridge wrapper, Vendor wrapper
+#### Smart fridge wrapper
+- [Wrapper service](../ADRs/ADR004-wrapper-pattern.md) for interacting with a third-party smart fridge partner in the cloud.
+- It knows all the details (message formats and structures, authentication keys, etc.) to interact with the Smart fridge mgmt system.
+It works as an anticorruption layer (ACL).
+- The goal of the wrapper services is to avoid tight coupling between Farmacy Food business logic implementation and the specifics of each third-party system.
+The diagram illustrates one such interaction.
+If Farmacy Food has a contract with 2+ fridge providers, then there should be one wrapper service for each.

+#### Vendor mgmt system
+- This gray circle represents the cloud-based system and API provided by a vendor partner (e.g., Starbucks).
+- It offers the external API that Farmacy Food will interact with for sending and receiving information about orders and local store inventory.

+#### Vendor wrapper
+- [Wrapper service](../ADRs/ADR004-wrapper-pattern.md) for interacting with a third-party vendor partner in the cloud.
+- It knows all the details (message formats and structures, authentication keys, etc.) to interact with the Vendor mgmt system.
+It works as an anticorruption layer (ACL).
-- [Wrapper services](../ADRs/ADR004-wrapper-pattern.md) for interacting with third-party partner systems in the cloud.
-The goal of the wrapper services is to avoid tight coupling between Farmacy Food business logic implementation and the specifics of each third-party system.
+- The goal of the wrapper services is to avoid tight coupling between Farmacy Food business logic implementation and the specifics of each third-party system.
+The diagram illustrates one such interaction.
+If Farmacy Food has a contract with 2+ vendors, then there should be one wrapper service for each.

 #### Pick-up transaction updater
 - A batch program that queries the Smart Fridge and Vendor management systems for updates.
 Changes are